Hawker Nimrod, Duxford 2007 ©Nigel Key

 The Hawker Nimrod was similar in design to the Hawker Fury, a single seat bi-plane with an open cockpit and fixed undercarriage.
 The wings were straight with unequal span and staggered to enhance the pilots view.

 The wings had metal spars and spruce ribs with ailerons on the upper wings all covered with doped fabric.

 The fuselage was manufactured form steel tube and aluminium which was surrounded by 'stringers' giving it an oval shape which was then covered in doped fabric.

-Two 0.303" Vickers machine guns are mounted in front of the pilot syncronised to fire through the propellor.
+Two 0.303" Vickers machine guns are mounted in front of the pilot synchronised to fire through the propeller arc.

 A headrest fairing was added to the Nimrod I's to help the pilots when exposed to catapult launches.
 Arrester hooks were also fitted to the later Nimrods.

-The Hawker Nimrod II was fitted with swept wings and a Rolls Royce Kestrel II engine, later to be replaced with Rolls Royce Kestrel V engines, with the first of the aircraft being delivered in March 1933.
+The Hawker Nimrod II was fitted with swept wings and a Rolls Royce Kestrel II engine, later to be replaced with Rolls Royce Kestrel V engines.